nikumar1206/loco/notes.md

 - introduce a project-id.
 Project id will be used to map loco.toml's together.
 - on update, we should update the service as well; my ports were different, but it didnt get applied.
-- debug flag on CLI actually scuffs the terminal output from bubbletea.
-We actually need to write to a log file.
 - In-Cluster Communication

   - Lets inject service URL via env variables: LOCO\_<APP_NAME>\_URL . (multiple of these, scoped to the project)